 NOTE: 1 The authorization can include the consideration of the location and time validity of the PIN and its PIN elements.

+The 5G system shall support a mechanism to enable the user of a UE or a device that is not a member of the PIN to request PIN membership.

 The 5G system shall support mechanisms for a network operator to configure the following policies in a PIN:

 - Configure the connectivity type (e.g. licensed, unlicensed PIN direct connection) a PIN Element can use.